 The only unhappy gap in this diverting little book seemed to be its lack of Cardinal Wiseman's 'Full in the panting heart of Rome', with its rather unEnglish manipulation of the English language.
 This got me wondering about producing an Anglicanised version celebrating the infallible magisterial Organ of the poor old Church of England: 'Full in the panting Synod halls /Within Church House's peeling walls/From pilgrims' lips that kiss the ground/Breathes in all tongues one only sound/ God bless our Synod, great and good.'

 YAROOH!!
-Since writing all that, I have been directed to a four-minute Youtube clip showing some daft chanteuse in a very obviously Irish church, singing an extremely sickly song actually invoking our dear Holy Father!
+Since I wrote all that, I have (4 Feb 2017) been directed to a four-minute Youtube clip showing some elderly chanteuse in a very obviously Irish church, singing an extremely sickly song actually invoking our dear Holy Father!
 As if he were a numen or ad minimum one of the mighty ones in the militia caelestis exercitus!
 At least Nicolas Wiseman didn't invoke Pio Nono!!
 Or is the song a coded cry for Santo subito?
-There are lots of shots of pictures of the Sovereign Pontiff exposed in the church for veneration and framed for the camera by candles.
-Surely, Jumping the Gun like this might make for difficulties at the de non cultu stage of the Cause for his Beatification (at which I hope, if I survive him, to be appointed postulator or ... if we revert to the old system ... defensor Fidei).
+It includes lots of shots of pictures of the Sovereign Pontiff exposed in the church for veneration and framed for the camera by candles.
 And the poor chap isn't even dead yet!

 The full breadth and depth of Bergoglianism and its sugary personality cult continue to disclose themselves!!